 These small rodents can be challenging and can destroy a garden!
-They’re usually first spotted by their ~3-inch holes they make in raised beds.
+Voles (Field Mice) are usually first spotted by their ~3-inch holes they make in raised beds.
 Once you see these, it’s time to get into action before they get out of hand.
-They multiply quickly and will wreak havoc on not only your garden, but also your garden supplies like tarps, sheeting, and other materials.
+Voles multiply quickly and will wreak havoc on not only your garden, but also your garden supplies like tarps, sheeting, and other materials.
 They can be pesky, so trial and error is important to see what works best for your visitors.

 Plants to Watch:

 - Voles will attack anything in your garden, but common plants of problems include:

 Learn more about growing over 80 different foods, including how to manage various pests in our FREE iOS and Android mobile app!